-David Page is a descendant of the Nunukal people and the Munaldjali clan of the Yugambeh tribe from southeast Queensland.
+David Page is a descendant of the Nunkul people and the Munaldjali clan of the Yugambeh tribe from SE Queensland.

 David studied saxophone, voice, composition and song at the Centre for Aboriginal Studies in Music (CASM) at Adelaide University.
 David has composed music for Bangarra’s major works: Praying Mantis Dreaming (1992), Ochres (1995), Ninni (1996), Fish (1997), Skin (2000), Corroboree (2001), Bush (2003), Unaipon/Clan (2004), Boomerang (2005), X300 (2007) and Mathinna (2008).

 In 2000, David in collaboration with Steve Francis contributed music to the Opening Ceremonies of the Sydney Olympic Games, the Sydney Olympic Arts Festival and, in 2002, the Sydney Dreaming Festival.
 David composed for the Australian Ballet’s Alchemy (1997) and collaborated with Elena Kats Chernin on Amalgamate (2007).